Barred Eagle-Owl

 About the Barred Eagle-Owl

 The Barred Eagle-Owl belongs to the family Strigidae, within the order Strigiformes.
-These birds typically live average 20 years, with a max recorded of 25 years..
+These birds typically live typically 15-20 years in the wild..

 How to Identify a Barred Eagle-Owl